Taxes

 Who are IPOs best for?

 IPOs aren’t for everyone.
 Not only is the process of preparing for an IPO rigorous and expensive, but the standards to qualify are incredibly high.
-Most small and medium-size businesses won’t have the resources or revenue to attempt an IPO, but certain startups and established corporations may have success.
+Most small and medium-sized businesses won’t have the resources or revenue to attempt an IPO, but certain startups and established corporations may have success.

 IPOs are best for companies that check the following boxes: